-- If you want to bake these meatballs but want to save the dripping to make gravy, line your baking sheet with foil, and once the meatballs are cooked remove from the pan and scrape the drippings into your pan to make gravy.
+- If you want to want to save the dripping to make gravy, line your baking sheet with foil, and once they are cooked remove from the pan and scrape the drippings into your pan to make gravy.

-- Frying these meatballs results in a nice crisp outside and tender on the inside.
-The downside is the time it takes to fry the meatballs.
+- Frying the frikadeller results in a nice crisp outside and tender on the inside.
+The downside is the time it takes to fry them.
 I have just found it easier to bake on a sheet all at once and they still come out great!

 What are frikadeller?

 Frikadeller are Danish meatballs that are traditionally made of beef, pork, or veal, or a combination.
-They are often served with a brown gravy, a creamy dill sauce, or a remoulade.
+They are often served with brown gravy, creamy dill sauce, remoulade, lingonberry preserves, or cranberry compote.

-Meatballs will keep approximately 3 to 4 days if store in an airthight container in your refrigerator.
+Frikadeller will keep approximately 3 to 4 days if store in an airtight container in your refrigerator.

 Can you freeze meatballs?